...

 Let’s jump right into it.
 I’ll share powerful speech delivery techniques and tricks.
 These follow evidence-based findings.
 They are proven to build confidence in public speaking on any stage.

-Public Speaking Tips That Transformed My Life
+I’ll Share The Public Speaking Tips That Transformed My Life

 These public speaking tips for beginners changed my life

 Hey there, I’m Ryan Zofay.
 There was a time when the thought of speaking in public made my palms sweat and my heart race like I was running a marathon.
 Today, I am a motivational speaker and the founder of We Level Up.
 It is a large behavioral health organization worth nine figures.
 I speak to audiences all over the world.
-The journey from fear to a confident inspirational keynote speaker wasn’t easy, but it was absolutely worth it.
+I lead corporate events, and teach communication strategies as part of my work as a founder and speaker.

 Key Takeaways